distriss/distriss/README.md

 I honed my skills at 100Devs, working on greenfield projects, optimizing large-scale applications, and mentoring newcomers.
 I'm also part of a CPACC study group, dedicated to upholding tech accessibility standards.

 Beyond coding, I enjoy knitting, gaming, and sketch art.
-I believe technology has the power to create a positive impact and benefit everyone and look forward to contributing to innovative projects.
+I believe technology has the power to create a positive impact and benefit everyone and look forward to contributing to exciting projects.
 Let's connect!

 </p>